-Day 13: Cape Navarin and Keyngypilgyn Lagoon

-This coastline is rich in marine mammals and one creature we will be looking for in particular, is the walrus, as there is a known haul out.
+Day 13: Cape Navarin and Keyngypilgyn Lagoon This coastline is rich in marine mammals and one creature we will be looking for, in particular, is the walrus, as there is a known haul out.
 The animals do regularly move between locations, so finding them is always very much a matter of luck, although we have had success here in the past.
 Good numbers of Gray Whales often congregate here too.
 To the north of Cape Navarin is Keyngypilgyn Lagoon.
 On previous visits we have found this an excellent location for waterfowl and waders including Emperor Geese, Greater White-fronted Geese, Brent Geese, Whooper Swan, King Eiders, Red Knots and Aleutian Terns.

-Day 14: Port of Anadyr

-As we cruise into Anadyr Bay, there is an excellent chance of seeing more Beluga Whales and after a final breakfast on board the Spirit of Enderby, it will be time to disembark.
-We will provide complimentary transfers to a downtown hotel and the airport.
+Day 14: Port of Anadyr As we cruise into Anadyr Bay, there is an excellent chance of seeing more Beluga Whales and after a final breakfast on board the Spirit of Enderby, it will be time to disembark.
+We will provide complimentary transfers to a downtown hotel or the airport.
+Enquire for a full itinerary and/or a Bird and Mammal List.